inukshuk/anystyle/README.md

 ### Parsing

-You have access to the main Anystyle-Parser instance at `Anystyle.parser`;
+You can access the main Anystyle-Parser instance at `Anystyle.parser`;
 the `#parse` method is also available via `Anystyle.parse`.
 For more complex requirements (e.g., if you need multiple Parser simultaneously) you can create your own instances from the `Anystyle::Parser::Parser` class.

-The two fundamental methods you need to know about in order to use Anystyle Parser are `#parse` and `#train` that both accept two arguments.
+The two fundamental methods you need to know about in order to use Anystyle-Parser are `#parse` and `#train` that both accept two arguments.

     Parser#parse(input, format = :hash)
     Parser#train(input, truncate = false)